-From there, offer a multi-page form that includes a progress bar so people can visibly see how far they’ve come and how much there is left to go, like Netflix has done with their customer satisfaction survey:
+From there, offer a WordPress Multi-step form that includes a progress bar so people can visibly see how far they’ve come and how much there is left to go, like Netflix has done with their customer satisfaction survey:

 Adding a progress bar, or at least giving people a head’s up on the length of the survey shows respect for your site visitors’ time.
 People will appreciate this and it will help boost your response rates.

 Plus, adding a progress bar makes people feel more committed to finish, and gives them a sense of accomplishment as they complete the survey.